jellydn/grout/USER_GUIDE.md

 automatically cached in the background as you browse.
 This provides a visual preview similar to your frontend's game library view.

-**Sync Artwork** - Select this option to manually sync artwork for all games across all mapped platforms.
+**Cache Artwork** - Select this option to pre-cache artwork for all games across all mapped platforms.
 Grout will scan your platforms, identify games that don't have cached artwork, and download cover art from RomM.
 Useful for pre-caching artwork or updating your library after adding new games.